 A few weeks ago, a colleague at work asked me for help.
 She knew I was into scrapbooking, and computer and all that and she had a special request for a special project.
 They had just celebrated their brother’s birthday and retirement in a big surprise party.
 They had many photos and they wanted a way to get them into a slideshow.
 So, she asked if it was something I could do.
 The deadline was 2 weeks later so there was no way to make scrapbook pages with about 200 photos within that short time!

-When I came home, I opened the DVD Slideshow Builder for the first time and looked at the interface.
-I am not the kind of person who will start with the Help files.
-I prefer to use tools that are visually easy to navigate.
-This interface looked pretty straightforward.
 First thing I see is “Start a slideshow by clicking ‘Add files’ button”.
 Hey, that is easy!
 So I proceed to add the 200 photos at once.
 All the photos were then lined up, in order they were in the file.
 I could easily change the order with a simple drag and drop motion.
 That is just how I like things: no extra clicking, no menu to pull.
 Quick and to the point.
 Now, it is a SLIDESHOW I wanted so it means transitions.
 Where are they?

 On top of the program there are three BIG tabs (you cannot miss them) and when you open it, it starts with the Organize tab.
 Logical!
 That was the place to organize the photos.
 The second tab is Personalize.
-I clicked on it and I get a need little menu dvdslideshow1aautomatically opened to the transition list, just as if they read my mind!
+I clicked on it and I get a need little menu automatically opened to the transition list, just as if they read my mind!
 All those transitions!
 They all have an icon that illustrates what kind of transition they are AND how many photos in that type of transition.
 Yes!
 Although I figured transitions would be a bit like those in PowerPoint and apply to the photos one at the time, there were transitions using 2, 3, up to 9 photos at once.
 The type of transition is mostly meant to indicate how many photos will be displayed in the same way in a group.
 For example, here is a transition for 3 photos:

 The three photos will be put on the screen one at the time (you cannot see the motion but they each “slide” from one side or another) and after they are all on display in small format, they will be enlarged for better viewing one at a time.
 I find that it adds variety to the displays because the images are coming from different directions, they might be zooming in or out, sliding.
 Some will also have the photos fade in or fade out or spin in or out.
 In fact, I counted over 300 different transitions you can use!
 Talk about not being bored.
 Of course, you might want to use just a handful over and over again to add some kind of homogeneity to the slideshow despite having variety.
 Having the transitions group photos is a great way to have similar photos together a bit like in a single frame.
 Have Aunt Lucy’s pics together, and then George’s funny faces together, and maybe all the grandkids in another group.